andyli/HaxeSummitUS2019Workshop/section3.md

 The core of a game usually consists of a main game loop, which is a function written by us as game developers.
 In general, the loop runs about 30-60 times per second.
 During each iteration, the user input will be processed, game state will be updated, and the visuals on the screen will be updated.

-In the Luxe game engine, the main game loop is represented by the `update()` function in the main `Game` class.
-At high level, user input can be obtained from the `luxe.Input` class; game states are stored in `luxe.Entity` and `luxe.Component` classes and their derivatives; and visuals are represented by `luxe.Visual` or `luxe.Sprite` or their derivatives.
+In OpenFL, the main game loop is usually created by listening to the `ENTER_FRAME` event.
+Inputs are handled by listen to various events in `KeyboardEvent`, `TouchEvent`, `MouseEvent`.
+Visuals are generally handled by `DisplayObject` and its subclasses.